 Topical corticosteroids (steroid creams)

-Topical corticosteroids may be prescribed if the affected skin is sore and inflamed.
+Topical Corticosteroids may be prescribed if the affected skin is sore and inflamed.
 These vary in strength, depending on the severity of the inflammation, and are applied directly to the skin.

 Although steroid creams are highly effective as a skin allergy treatment, long-term use can lead to side effects, although this is rare.
 Speak to your dermatologist if you have any concerns.